-A map of Argentina featuring major cities, highways, roads, lakes, and rivers.
-It includes an elevation and satellite map with geographic reference features.
+This map of Argentina features major cities, highways, roads, lakes, and rivers.
+It includes an elevation and satellite map with reference features.
 For example, the Patagonian Desert, Gran Chaco, and Pampas are major regions in Argentina.

 Argentina Satellite Map